 vinomaniac TV WSJ Wine Club Review - Honest Wine Reviews WSJ Wine Club Review from a paying customer.
 WSJ Wine Club Review includes facts, pros and cons, buying process and pictures of what’s in the box.
 Not just a review of one wine this time, but instead a WSJ Wine Club Review.
 As an affiliate, I wanted to do a WSJ Wine Club Review and share my recommendation of what I think is a great deal.
 Being a reader of the Wall Street Journal, I had always seen the ads for the WSJ Wine Club and was impressed with the price point of the first case.
 Plus, it’s convenient and you get unique wines you probably won’t find at the store.
 I personally paid the $69.99 plus tax and shipping to place an order with the WSJ Wine Club.
 Please be sure to check out my Customer Experience Updates at the bottom.
 WSJ Wine Club Review – General Facts Delivery is available to over 30 states.
 WSJ Wine Club Review – Pros WSJ Wine Club Review – Cons Only option is to receive cases quarterly.
 WSJ Wine Club Review – My Actual Experience Nice and simple.
 Next, the box after opening:

 WineNews - The Pocket Wine Web Site in Italy Académie du vin How Two Broke Guys From Georgia Started The Most Interesting Winery In California This article and the Game Changer series is brought to you by Coravin, the first and only tool in the world to let you share, compare, and explore wines without pulling the cork.
 Sometimes the greatest innovations and achievements can simply come from being so determined that your idea will become a reality that you refuse to listen to all of the reasons as to why it may never happen.
 It’s this determination – which some may prefer to call being fearless – that has catapulted Hardy Wallace and his wine brand Dirty & Rowdy to international acclaim, becoming one of the faces of the new California wine movement and causing many to label him a “Game Changer.”
 At this point, Dirty & Rowdy has become a wine that is sought out by wine geeks across the globe, easily selling out the winery’s production every year.
+But the wine that’s produced isn’t another cult Napa Cabernet or an in-demand Pinot Noir.
 I didn’t know any better so I decided to try and make the wine like a cru Beaujolais.
-Moving on initially meant simply starting a blog to chronicle his exploration of wine.